 The real problem with nailing down the exact PAF tone that you're after is the magnet type.
 Gibson used whatever grade of alnico they could get their hands on!
 Rumour has it that alnico 4 has been most commonly used in the PAFs of the 50s, but Gibson would often use 2, 3, 4 or 5 interchangeably.

-The magnet grade has a significant difference on the.tone of the pickup, as each grade has a different magnetic strength at full saturation.
+The magnet grade has a significant effect on the tone of the pickup, as each grade has a different magnetic strength at full saturation.
 Alnico 3 is the weakest, followed by 2, 4, then 5.
-Weaker magnets make the treble softer, the bass looser and the mids more present.
-On the other end of the scale is alnico 5, with the sharpest treble, scooped mids and tight bass.
+Weaker magnets make the treble softer, the bass looser, and the mids more present.
+On the other end of the scale is alnico 5, with the sharpest treble, scooped mids, and tight bass.

 As all of these pickups are wound with the same wire, we can compare them directly by resistance.
 Lower resistance makes the pickup weaker, brighter and clearer.
 The higher the resistance, the more mids, compression and push it will have.

 These pickups are made with 49.2mm butyrate bobbins, single conductor braided output leads, and long legged baseplates - just like original PAFs.
 They can be used in either neck or bridge position.
-If cover is chosen, they are 1957 PAF replica covers.
-Copperless for ultimate transparency with dimpled pole screw holes.
 They are wax potted, unlike the originals, to prevent microphonic squeal with modern high gain and high volume use.